Alimony Lawyer in Framingham

 How Long Does Alimony Continue?

 Under Massachusetts law, the judge cannot order an end date to alimony except by agreement.
 However, it’s easier for your lawyer to negotiate an end date or no alimony in a relatively short-term marriage (less than six years) than in a longer term marriage.
 It’s also possible for your lawyer to negotiate a lump sum payment instead of regular monthly payments.
-There are important tax considerations that effect Alimony.
+There are important tax considerations that affect Alimony.

 Alimony payments will end if either party dies or if the person receiving it remarries.